TeskaLabs/splang-docs/docs/language/types.md

     For example, the IPv4 address `12.23.45.67` will be mapped into IPv6 address `::ffff:c17:2d43`.

+### Geographical coordinate

+This type represents geographical coordinate, specifically longitude and latitude.

+`geopoint`

+Underlying scalar type: `u64`

+More detailed description of geopoint is [here](../geopoint).

 ## Generic types

 Generic types are used in the early stage of the SP-Lang parsing, optimization and compilation.